Towards Stable and Efficient Training of Verifiably Robust Neural Networks: Training Time

 \section{Training Time}

-In Table~\ref{tab:time} we present the training time of CROWN-IBP, Pure-IBP and convex adversarial polytope~\citep{wong2018scaling} on several representative models.
-All experiments are measured on a single RTX 2080 Ti GPU with 11 GB RAM.
-We can observe that CROWN-IBP is practically 2 to 7 times slower than Pure-IBP (theoretically, CROWN-IBP is up to $n_L = 10$ times slower than Pure-IBP); convex adversarial polytope~\citep{wong2018scaling}, as a representative linear relaxation based method, can be over hundreds times slower than Pure-IBP especially on deeper networks.
+In Table~\ref{tab:time} we present the training time of CROWN-IBP, IBP and convex adversarial polytope~\citep{wong2018scaling} on several representative models.
+All experiments are measured on a single RTX 2080 Ti GPU with 11 GB RAM except for 2 DM-Large models where we use 4 RTX 2080 Ti GPUs to speed up training.
+We can observe that CROWN-IBP is practically 1.5 to 3.5 times slower than IBP.
+Theoretically, CROWN-IBP is up to $n_L = 10$ times slower\footnote{More precisely, $n_L-1=9$ times slower as we can omit the all-zero row in specification matrix Eq.~\eqref{eq:specification}.} than IBP; however usually the total training time is less than 10 times since the CROWN-IBP bound is only computed during the ramp-up phase, and CROWN-IBP has higher GPU computation intensity and thus better GPU utilization than IBP. convex adversarial polytope~\citep{wong2018scaling}, as a representative linear relaxation based method, can be over hundreds times slower than IBP especially on deeper networks.
 Note that we use 50 random Cauchy projections for~\citep{wong2018scaling}.
-Using random projections alone is not sufficient to scale purely linear relaxation based methods to larger datasets, thus we advocate a combination of non-linear IBP bounds with linear relaxation based methods as in CROWN-IBP, which offers good scalability, stability and representation power.
-We also note that the random projection based acceleration can also be applied to the backward bound propagation (CROWN-style bound) in CROWN-IBP to further speed CROWN-IBP up.
+Using random projections alone is not sufficient to scale purely linear relaxation based methods to larger datasets, thus we advocate a combination of IBP bounds with linear relaxation based methods as in CROWN-IBP, which offers good scalability and stability.
+We also note that the random projection based acceleration can also be applied to the backward bound propagation (CROWN-style bound) in CROWN-IBP to further speed up CROWN-IBP.